AlchlcDvl/TownOfUsReworked/README.md

 | Vigilante Kills Cannibal | Whether the Vigilante is able to kill the Cannibal | Toggle | False |

 ## Cryomaniac
-### **Alignment: Neutral (Evil)**
+### **Alignment: Neutral (Killing)**
 ### Win Condition: Douse everyone and freeze them all.

-The Cryomaniac is essentially the old Arsonist.
-They can douse players and once everyone is doused, they can freeze everyone which kills all of them.
+The Cryomaniac can douse players in coolant like the Arsonist.
+However, the Cryomaniac can only use their freeze once.
+Freezing players doesn not immediately kill them, instead when the next meeting is called, all currently doused players will die.

 ### Game Options